 "He's big hero that we almost forgot to honor," Luisa Duran, 73, a retired educator told board members.
 "You'll probably want to name a couple of more schools after him when you learn more about his work."

 The civil rights advocate was born in Albuquerque in 1906 and worked as a rural teacher and education administrator before becoming one of the nation's most influential Latino scholars.
 His classic 1940 book "Forgotten People" was one of the first studies to document how Hispanics around Taos, New Mexico, were losing land and influence to poverty.

 A political fight later forced him out of New Mexico.
 He later took a job in Venezuela to train that nation's teachers and then was hired at the University of Texas in Austin.

-There, Sanchez wrote other books, became a national president of the League of United Latin American Citizens and corresponded with lead NAACP attorney and future Supreme Court Justice Thurgood Marshall on desegregation strategy.
-He wrote presidents, challenged politicians and spoke out against discrimination of blacks and Latinos.
+There, he wrote other books, became a national president of the League of United Latin American Citizens and corresponded with NAACP lawyer Thurgood Marshall on desegregation strategy.

 In 1960, Sanchez played in key role in forming Viva Kennedy! clubs across the Southwest to help John F. Kennedy win a close presidential election by garnering 90 percent of the Latino vote.

 A dozen or so schools in Texas and California are named after Sanchez.